This content has been machine translated dynamically.

 Updating the I/O drivers

-If you are running newly created Windows VMs on XenServer 7.0 or higher, you will be able to get updates to I/O drivers automatically from Microsoft Windows Update, provided:
+If you are running newly created Windows VMs on Citrix Hypervisor 8 Cloud you can get I/O driver updates automatically from Microsoft Windows Update, provided:

 - Windows Update is enabled within the VM

 - You have access to the internet, or are able to connect to a WSUS proxy server

 Customers can also receive I/O driver updates automatically through the automatic Management Agent update mechanism.
 See Updating the Management Agent for details.

 Citrix Hypervisor enables you to automatically update the Management Agent on both new and existing Windows VMs.
 By default, Citrix Hypervisor allows the automatic updating of the Management Agent.
 However, it does not allow the Management Agent to update the I/O drivers automatically.
 You can customize the Management Agent update settings during Citrix VM Tools installation.
 For more information, see Install Citrix VM Tools for Windows.
 The automatic updating of the Management Agent occurs seamlessly, and does not reboot your VM.
 In scenarios where a VM reboot is required, Citrix Hypervisor Center issues notification to users about the required action.

 To update the Management Agent automatically: